ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/inputdata-batch.md

   Generic `<title>` values like `HPE PartSurfer` are ignored.
 The same placeholder message triggers a manual check, and when only the photo exposes a meaningful title the CLI backfills `PS_Title` from `PSPhoto_Title`.
+- **Normalization helper** now lives in `utils/normalizeText.js` and performs Unicode NFKC folding, HTML/whitespace cleanup, boilerplate filtering (“Buy HPE…”, “PartSurfer…”, “Service Parts Information…”), and 1024-character truncation.
+All providers reuse the helper for consistent text comparisons.
 - **Buy HPE PDP** walks a selector cascade of `h1.pdp-product-name`, `h1.product-detail__name`, `.product-detail__summary h1`, `.product__title`, `[data-testid="pdp_productTitle"]`, then metadata
   (`meta[property="og:title"]`, `meta[name="twitter:title"]`).
 JSON-LD fallbacks read
   `productName`, `baseProduct.productName`, `name`, or `headline`, and URLs/images/categories are absolutised against the canonical link.
+Descriptions and language codes are captured from JSON-LD or meta tags, normalised with the shared helper, and handed to the LLM verifier.
 Empty DOM responses short-circuit to `BUY_URL = "Product Not Found"` so Buy success still requires a title **and** canonical URL.
+- **Buy HPE verification** feeds a sanitised HTML snippet plus the DOM-derived candidates into ChatGPT and DeepSeek.
+Matching responses attach a `marketingDescription`, confidence score, evidence snippet, and provider metadata to the provider payload.
+Disagreements or unverifiable SKUs flip `manualCheck` to `true` so reviewers can prioritise the row.
 - Provider success is now strictly `title && url`; placeholder matches, denylisted parts, and all-provider misses emit the existing `CHECK MANUALLY` markers after applying the auto-correct flow described above.

 ## Networking, retries, and logging

 - SKU normalisation uppercases input, collapses stray whitespace/dashes, expands known truncated suffixes (e.g. `B2` → `B21`), and restores hyphenated forms such as `P00930-B21`.
-- All outbound requests force HTTPS, strip tracking parameters, rotate through a small pool of `User-Agent` strings, and send `Accept-Language: en-US,en;q=0.9`.
-ShowPhoto and Buy HPE calls share the same timeout budget and retry up to the configured limit with exponential backoff (default 3 attempts).
+- All outbound requests force HTTPS, strip tracking parameters, rotate through a shuffled pool of more than twenty `User-Agent` strings, and send `Accept-Language: en-US,en;q=0.9`.
+Buy HPE calls insert a random 2–4 s pacing delay before each attempt, reuse origin cookies within the attempt, and flush the jar when `403`/`429` responses arrive.
+ShowPhoto and Buy HPE share the same timeout budget and retry up to the configured limit with jittered exponential backoff (default 3 attempts).
+JSON logs now capture `attempt`, `uaId`, and `method` fields alongside the previous network metrics.
 - `--concurrency <n>` limits simultaneous lookups (default 3), `--retry <count>` overrides the retry budget, and `--log-json <file>` writes structured JSONL records to `apps\hpe-partsurfer\logs\*.jsonl` with `ts, sku, provider, url, http, bytes, durationMs, retries, parseHint, success` fields.
 - CSV exports are emitted as UTF-8 with BOM; all values are trimmed and any embedded semicolons/newlines are escaped so spreadsheets remain aligned.